pact-foundation/docs.pact.io/website/blog/2022-11-17-pact-2022-end-of-year-wrapup.md

 Pact arose while Pactflow's Co-Founders Beth Skurrie, Ron Holshausen and Matt Fellows were employed by Australian technology consultancy, [DiUS](https://dius.com.au/), supporting companies of all sizes to transition to cloud-native application development and to accelerate their digital initiatives.

 Pactflow is now part of a much wider quality initiative after being [acquired by SmartBear](https://docs.pact.io/blog/2022/04/06/pactflow-joins-smartbear).
-We care so much for OSS and are so pleased that SmartBear has a strong and demonstrated commitment to OSS—as proven through the support and scale of Cucumber and Swagger.
+We care so much for OSS and are so pleased that SmartBear has a strong and demonstrated commitment to OSS — as proven through the support and scale of Cucumber and Swagger.
 Through our partnership, we will be able to take contract testing to new heights and help deliver key milestones in Pact’s OSS roadmap, and bring closer alignments between our now larger family of open source tools, and smooth pathways between our open source and commercial tools.
 Providing you a seamless, and wonderful experience, whichever tool you are using.

 > We are always on the look-out for new contributors, across any of our languages, and if you have interest or have used Swagger, Cucumber or BDD principles in the past, we would love to hear from you.
 Drop me a note in [Slack](http://slack.pact.io/).